1936 Grand Prix season: Season review

 The year started with a series of short ice-races across the Nordic countries.
 It also saw the 1936 Winter Olympics held in the Bavarian Alps.
 Ferrari driver Antonio Brivio was in the Italian bobsled team, but it was Australian Freddie McEvoy, competing under the British flag, who won a bronze medal in the 4-man bobsleigh.
 Although a number of racing drivers have competed at the Olympics, McEvoy has been the only one to medal until Alex Zanardi won gold at the Paralympics in 2012 and 2016.

 The circuit grand-prix season started at Pau at the beginning of March.
 Ferrari had entered Nuvolari, Brivio and Farina.
 However, following a League of Nations embargo on Italy for their war in Abyssinia, the Italian government forbade the team from competing.
 This still left a strong field of French privateers, along with Jean-Pierre Wimille in a works Bugatti and Welshman Charlie Martin who had recently bought an Alfa P3.
-Wimille started on pole position and initially dominated the race until retiring with a broken brake-linkage.
+Wimille started in pole position and initially dominated the race until retiring with a broken brake-linkage.
 Then, for half the race, it was Raymond Sommer and Philippe Étancelin, barely seconds apart, duelling for the lead.
 When Sommer broke his axle when he mounted the footpath trying to overtake a backmarker, it left Étancelin to take the win, easing off with Martin finishing just thirteen seconds behind.
 It would prove to be the only major victory for the Maserati V8 RI.

 As usual, the glamorous Monaco Grand Prix at Easter attracted a quality field including the five major teams.
 Mercedes-Benz had the new 4.7-litre kurz (short-wheelbase) car for Caracciola and Chiron, and last season's 4.3-litre W25 for Fagioli and von Brauchitsch.
-Auto Union had also had a new model, the Type C, for their three drivers, Varzi, Stuck and Rosemeyer.
+Auto Union also had a new model, the Type C, for their three drivers, Varzi, Stuck and Rosemeyer.
 Bugatti, traditionally strong at the tight city-circuit, had two works cars for Wimille and "Williams", using the nimble 3.3-litre Type 59.
 They also brought a single-seater Bugatti but it only ran in practice.
 The Italian teams were back in force.
 Ferrari had four of the 8C-35 cars, for Nuvolari, Brivio, Farina and Tadini, while the Maserati-supported Scuderia Torino had the older 6C-34 for Siena and Ghersi, and a V8-RI for Trossi, whose own radial-special was entered, but did not practice as it had a broken supercharger.
 Philippe Étancelin brought his own V8-RI and Raymond Sommer had his 3.2-litre P3.